 A worn or bad main bearing sounds like marbles hitting each other.
 The noise can also be knocking, rattling, and metallic and will come from the lower end of the engine.
-The noise progress louder as the vehicle increases the speed.
-A complete rebuild is required and all rod and bearings require replacement.
-Crankshaft journal must also be resurfaced depending on how worn it is.
+The noise progress louder as the vehicle increases its speed.
+A complete rebuild is required and all rods and bearings require replacement.
+The crankshaft journal must also be resurfaced depending on how worn it is.

 3. Metal Shaving in Engine Oil